Graduate Business (GB)

 GB600: 🌐 Leadership Strategies for a Changing World

 This course introduces you to the nature and purpose of leadership in organizations.
-You will evaluate various leadership approaches and methodologies in terms of organizational effectiveness and efficiency in dynamic corporate environments.
+You will evaluate various leadership approaches and methodologies, including organizational effectiveness and efficiency in dynamic corporate environments.
 In addition, you will investigate ethics and social responsibility, diversity, and team management.
 You will apply emotional intelligence in self-awareness, personal development, and communication.
+Whether you have no prior leadership experience or come with existing knowledge, you will find this course beneficial for developing and refining your leadership skills.

 Quarter Credit Hours: 4 | Prerequisite: None